Isw200/azure-functions-demo/README.md

 ## Blog Post

-For a detailed explanation of the code and how it works, check out the accompanying blog post: [Your Blog URL Here]
+For a detailed explanation of the code and how it works, check out the accompanying [blog post](https://medium.com/@isuruariyarathna2k00/a-comprehensive-guide-to-azure-functions-with-node-js-3ebfbd2d0341).

 ## License